- February 20, 2020

 About

-Conglomerate 451 is a single player role playing game with a science fiction theme.
+Conglomerate 451 is a single player tactical role playing game with science fiction and erotic themes.
 It was developed by RuneHeads and was released on February 20, 2020.
 It received neutral reviews from critics and mostly positive reviews from players.

 Conglomerate 451 is a grid-based, dungeon crawling first-person RPG with roguelike elements set in a cyberpunk world.
 You are the CEO of a Special Agency, instructed by the Senate of Conglomerate city to restore the order in sector 451, where corrupted corporations have established their turfs.
 Thanks to the last constitutional decree, you are allowed to create human clones.
 Build your own team, …